Force over Distance: Chapter 28

 //I haven't done anything.
 Yet.//

 “Dr. Rush,” O'Neill said pleasantly.
 “Good to see you up and around.
 Don't worry about the dialing stuff—Carter can handle the science-side solo.
 You both look a little worse for wear.
-Come on, boys.
+C’mon, boys.
 Take a load off.”

 They moved in tandem to sit opposite O'Neill and Carter.

-“I have the feeling,” O'Neill said, eyeing the sling Young was sporting, “that I'm not up to speed on what's happened since you last reported back.
-After the Telford-Rush swap that crashed and burned?”
+“I have the feeling,” O'Neill said, eyeing the sling Young was sporting, “that I'm not up to speed on what's happened since the Telford-Rush swap that crashed and burned?”

 “Right an’ thanks for that, by the way,” Rush snapped.
 “Remarkably well conceived.
 I enjoy being the victim of decisions of dubious ethical quality, y’know?
 I really do.”